 “I felt so out of control.
 I tried every angle to connect with him and motivate him – from bribery and rewards to threats and consequences.
 Nothing worked.
 And I lost a lot of sleep!”

-Then Kara met Phyllis Coletta, her son’s online learning teacher, and the world began to change.
+Then Kara connected her son with effective mentors-meet-coaches and the world began to change.

 With this kind of coaching, Kara’s son began to take more initiative and get focused on what he had to do to march towards graduation.

 Parents Suffering from Stress

 So many parents are suffering high levels of real stress as their middle and high school students struggle through school closures and online learning.
 Thrust into the role of The Enforcer (and teacher, cook, nurse, and counselor) parents are enduring more pressure than any time in decades.
 On top of trying to educate their kids, many parents have lost their jobs, can’t pay the bills, and feel completely out of control.
 There is a family mental health crisis in America right now.

 When schools closed initially in March 2020 parents reported immense frustration at having to constantly remind their teenagers to log on to school and get work done.
 Teenagers retreated to the recesses of dark bedrooms and started to fall behind academically.
 The estimates are that most students are months behind where they should be because of the pandemic.
 All that yelling and frustration takes a toll on family dynamics as relationships fray and fracture while parents watch their children disengage from education.